Shaperail lets you declare auth at the endpoint layer so the access contract stays next to the route definition.

 auth: public

-No token is required.
+No credentials are required.

 Role-based endpoints